 You know your spouse isn’t keen on the idea of sharing custody.
 You also believe it’s the only fair outcome to the dissolution of your marriage.
 You both love your children, and you both want to take part in their lives.
 That means that you will need to work together if you want to parent effectively.
 However, before you can work on building a healthy co-parenting relationship, you need to assert your rights as a parent.

 Ask the courts for what is fair and reasonable

 If your spouse has temporary custody of the children during the divorce, you should seek fair amounts of visitation.
 That may mean only one or two evenings a week and alternating weekends, as well as rotating holidays.
 While the reduction in time spent with your children may be frustrating, you should still make the most of the time you do spend together.

 In most cases, you will also have court-ordered child support to pay.
 Make sure you pay the full amount, on time, as ordered by the courts.
+Keep up to date with your divorce attorney throughout the whole process.
 Doing so will help establish your willingness to provide for your children, just like your visitation time with them shows your willingness to prioritize time with them.
 These will both lay the foundation for proving that you have a healthy and happy relationship with the kids.